luisfcorreia/reDIP-CIA/README.md

 The board is fully pin compatible with the venerable MOS 6526/8521 CIA chips.

-Cycle accurate emulation of the MOS 8521 chip has been implemented in [gateware](gateware/).
+Cycle accurate emulation of the MOS 6526/8521 CIA chips has been implemented in [gateware](gateware/).

 ## Thanks